marain-dotnet/Marain.Instance/docs/adr/0006-process-for-onboarding-new-tenants.md

 As described in [ADR 0005](0005-multitenancy-approach-for-marain.md), we are envisaging that each service has a Tenant created for it, under a single parent for all Service Tenants.
 These tenants can then underpin the discovery mechanism that allows the management API to enumerate services that tenants can be enrolled into.

 Once we have provided a discovery mechanism, we need to define a way in which we can gather the necessary information needed to enroll a tenant to use a service.
-We are intending to make this to work by defining a common schema through which a service can communicate both the configuration it requires as well as the services upon which it depends.
+We are intending to make this work by defining a common schema through which a service can communicate both the configuration it requires as well as the services upon which it depends.
 Services can then attach a manifest file containing this information to their Service Tenant via a well known property key, allowing the Management API to obtain the manifest as part of the discovery process.

 Since the process of enrollment and unenrollment is standard across tenants, the actual implementation of this can form part of the Management API, driven by the data in the manifests.
 If we ever encounter a situation where services need to perform non-standard actions as part of tenant enrollment, we can extend the process to support a way in which services can be notified of new enrollments - this could be a simple callback URL, or potentially a broadcast-type system using something like Azure Event Grid.
 Since we don't yet have any services that would need this, we will not attempt to define that mechanism at this time.